 Door supervisors must not use 'unreasonable force'.
 But, they will be acting within bouncer laws when using reasonable and proportionate force to:

 Note: As a rule, door staff and club bouncers are not permitted to strike any patron with a kick or with a punch.
 Some mitigating exceptions may apply for one or more of the above circumstances.

 The law does not prevent the use of a choke-hold or face down restraints.
 But, expert recommendations suggest it is best to avoid these 'potentially harmful techniques' where possible.

 Members of the public can make an assault claim against an individual doorman or a team.
 They can also make claims against an establishment that employs bouncers.

-Experts say it is important that any investigation into an incident of bouncer assault looks at the broad picture.
+Note: Legal experts say it is important that any investigation into an incident of bouncer assault looks at the broad picture.
 It must include the events that occurred before, during, and after the altercation.

 In some cases, video footage may provide clearer evidence.
 There are several important areas for the authorities to consider when it comes to incidents such as these.

 You will need to get a door supervisor licence if your job involves guarding a licensed premises.
 For this purpose, a licensed premises is one that is open to the public and sells alcohol or it provides regulated entertainment.